NativeScript/summer-of-nativescript/august/lab.md

 	loaded="load">
 ```

-Let's implement that `load` event we just told our page to call.
-We will also take the page object and put it in scope so that we can use it from other functions.
+Next let's implement that `load` event you just told your page to call.
+Start by pasting the code below in your `home.js* file.
+At the moment all this code does is save off the page object which you'll need momentarily.

 ***home.js***